FrancisTocino/CURSO-REACT/README.md

 # CURSO-REACT

-This repository is about a Udemy React course
+This repository is about a Udemy React course.